DynamicsValue/announcements/README.md

 We're effectively rewriting FakeXrmeasy in v2.

 Among the nice upcoming features, one is a new middleware that will make the framework fully configurable.
-In order to make the v2 migration smoother, it'll be much easier for you if you start moving **today** your XrmFakedContext classes to the constructor of your base test class, like [shown in this repo](https://github.com/DynamicsValue/power-platform-dev-saturday/blob/master/test/WebCdsWithFakeXrmEasy.UnitTests/FakeXrmEasyTestsBase.cs):
+In order to make the v2 migration smoother, it'll be a whole lot easier for you if you start moving **TODAY** your XrmFakedContext classes to the constructor of your base test class, like [shown in this repo](https://github.com/DynamicsValue/power-platform-dev-saturday/blob/master/test/WebCdsWithFakeXrmEasy.UnitTests/FakeXrmEasyTestsBase.cs):

 ```csharp
     public class FakeXrmEasyTestsBase